Feline Asthma Radiograph Lateral

 Human asthmatics have enjoyed the benefits of portable inhalers for years.
 These handy devices deliver medication locally to the airways, thus minimizing drug side effects to the rest of the body while maximizing desired response.
 There were two problems with using these devices in cats:

 - Cats cannot be told when to inhale.

-Interestingly these same problems apply to human infants with asthma and for them a device called a pediatric spacer was invented.
+Interestingly these same problems apply to human infants with asthma and a device called a pediatric spacer was invented for them.
 This tubular chamber is attached to the inhaler on one end and a face mask on the other.
 The inhaler is actuated into the spacer and the infant simply breathes in the spacer’s contents.

 The discovery that the pediatric spacer could also be used for cats has solved the feline inhaler problem as well.
 The set up is the same as described above for young children and the cat takes 7 to 10 breaths from the face mask to be properly dosed.
 Corticosteroid inhalers, Flovent® being the most popular, are typically used twice daily long term while airway dilator inhalers such as albuterol-containing Proventil® or Ventolin® are used for flare-ups.

 Cats are generally started on a combination of oral prednisone and the metered dose inhaler and gradually maintained on only the metered dose inhaler.